 I wondered what the original inhabitants of the hill fort might have made of it.

-The tower, constructed in 1975, was not sited on the top of The Wrekin without controversy – but needs must and modern times.
-In fact I rather thought it added a touch of entertainment to the summit.
+The construction of the tower, in 1975, on the top of The Wrekin was of course controversial.
+I would have opposed it too, but in fact I rather thought it added a touch of entertainment to the summit.
 The spiral column, by the way, is for the broadcasting of digital television.
-There is of course a light on at the top at night time.
-The mast is known locally as the Wrekin Beacon.
+There is a light on at the top at night time.
+The mast is therefore known locally as the Wrekin Beacon.

 I sat and ate my lunch – in the sunshine – beyond the top on a protrusion of rock with unencumbered views in most directions.
 The River Severn meandered below, on its way between Shrewsbury and the southern edge of Telford.